 - The Department for Education does not classify foster carers as key workers.
 However, they have made concessions which mean foster carers are eligible for personal protective equipment and coronavirus testing.
 The Government's digital portal enables individuals, including foster carers, to book a test themselves.

-- Foster carers are entitled to a social care worker card.
+- Foster carers are entitled to a social care worker card which grants them key worker status.
 Fostering services managers should have received an email from Social Care Wales about how to get the card to unregistered social care workers.
 Social Care Wales’ website details further information about the social care worker cards.
 Foster carers with covid-19 symptoms are eligible for testing and should visit the website of the local authority in which they live for details of how to book a test.

 - The status of foster carers as key workers in Northern Ireland is still unclear.
 We are seeking clarification from officials.